Did you know that you can grow a rainbow at home? You certainly can!

 There are many myths about rainbows.
 Many cultures believed it was the pathway to god.

 The most popular myth is from Ireland.
-Were they believed that at the end of every rainbow is a pot of gold hidden protected by a mischievous mythical creature the gold guard.
+Were they believed that at the end of every rainbow is a pot of gold hidden and protected by a mischievous mythical creature the gold guard?

-While doing this project I used the chance to tell them all about those tails.
-Those and more can be found here.
+While doing this magical science craft, I used the chance to tell all about them.

-It also provides you a good possibility to teach them fun facts about rainbows.
-How they are formed or things they did not know before.
+It also provides you with a good possibility to teach your children fun facts about rainbows.
+For example how they have formed or things they did not know before.

 Depending on your kid’s age you can easily adjust the amount and difficulty level of knowledge you are providing them.

 If you like to do this project with smaller kids I recommend using the time to teach about colors.

 With the help of the rainbow pattern, they can learn their color and their own rainbow drawing helps manifest them.